lcarbonaro/c-filehandling/README.md

 Just a test Github repository

-To push latest onto github:

-From cloud9 terminal issue the following commands:
+To push latest onto Github, from terminal issue the following commands:

 git add --all .